berthubert/audience-minutes/README.md

 -------
 These scripts use no cookies and no local storage.
 There are no identifiers.
-You can run this without having to add a cookie or GDPR banner etc. However, I personaly prefer to sample as little as possible.
+You can run this without having to add a cookie or GDPR banner etc. However, I personally prefer to sample as little as possible.
 Many sites will track your every click, and even note if you switch to another tab.
 I find that somewhat upsetting.